 The more common course of action is that Social Security will instead look at your residual functional capability, that is, what you can still do despite your impairments.
 If, considering your age, education, and work experience, your conditions or combination of conditions causes you limitations that prevent you from performing any work activity, you may qualify for benefits.
 In other words, the number of specific diagnoses or illnesses is less important than how the actual impairments limit your ability to function on a day-to-day basis.
 Even mild conditions—say, like anxiety around people or occasional incontinence—must be considered during a Residual Functional Capacity evaluation.
 For this reason, any health condition which could affect your ability to work should be included in your disability application and you should receive treatment for all of your conditions, as well.

 Knowledgeable and skilled legal guidance is invaluable in determining how your specific combination of impairments may qualify you for disability benefits.
-An easy way to get started is to contact the local attorneys at Cuddigan Law for a free evaluation of your situation.
+An easy way to get started is to contact the experienced Omaha Social Security Disability Lawyers at Cuddigan Law for a free evaluation of your situation.